 In 2001, Roque Sevilla, an orchid enthusiast and the former mayor of Quito, bought a large swath of tropical cloud forest that was due to be logged in the conservation-critical Ecuadorian Chocó.
-His vision was a private reserve focused on conservation and sustainable, luxury ecotourism.
+His vision was a private reserve focused on conservation and luxury ecotourism.
 Sevilla built the lodge on the grounds of the defunct sawmill, making sure not one tree was felled during the construction.
-All the materials were brought into the forest using existing logging roads and assembled on the spot.
+All the materials were brought in using existing logging roads and assembled on the spot.
 He trained local people who once worked as loggers to staff his lodge instead, helping the community transition to livelihoods based on conservation instead of deforestation.
-Mashpi is directly responsible for protecting one of the last stands of old growth in the Chocó.
+Now several years into the venture, Mashpi Lodge is credited for protecting one of the last stands of old growth in the Chocó.

-When you reserve your space through National Geographic Unique Lodges, you'll have the exclusive opportunity to meet with the resident biologist for a behind-the-scenes tour of the Life Centre.
+Each of our lodges has created a special complimentary experience offered exclusively to guests who visit through a National Geographic expedition.
+At Mashpi Lodge, National Geographic guests meet with the resident biologist for a behind-the-scenes tour of the Life Centre.
 Learn firsthand about ongoing research initiatives like the camera trap project, and then join him on a research outing for a scientist’s perspective on the cloud forest ecosystem.

 Want to plan the trip of your dreams?
 Create a custom trip around this lodge.